The Immortal Hulk

-The Immortal Hulk is a superhero horror comic book series written by Al Ewing, primarily penciled by Joe Bennett, and published by Marvel Comics.
-The series stars the various dissociative identities, or "alters," of Bruce Banner as they grapple with the discovery that gamma-irradiated beings such as the Hulk are unable to die.
+The Immortal Hulk is an American superhero horror comic book series written by Al Ewing, primarily penciled by Joe Bennett, and published by Marvel Comics.
+The series follows the various dissociative identities, or "alters," of Bruce Banner as they grapple with the discovery that gamma-irradiated beings such as the Hulk are unable to die.

 It quickly garnered critical acclaim, including three Eisner Award nominations for Best Continuing Series.
 After spawning numerous one-shots by various creative teams and a spinoff miniseries starring Gamma Flight, the series concluded with issue #50 in October 2021.